0nkn/parley/README.md

 app/
 ├── api/             # API routes for proxying to external services ├── components/      # React components
-├── pages/           # Next.js pages including main app and insights ├── public/          # Static assets
+├── pages/           # Next.js pages
+├── public/          # Static assets
-└── styles/          # CSS styles for the glowing tech aesthetic
+└── styles/          # CSS styles
 ```

-## Impact Dashboard

-The insights page provides valuable metrics on:

-- Communication effectiveness
-- Language detection and translation accuracy
-- Most common medical terms identified
-- Usage patterns and frequency
-- Time saved in communication scenarios

-This data helps demonstrate the real-world impact of the application for users with speech disabilities or language barriers.

 ## Privacy and Data Handling

-Parley processes speech data through various AI services.
+Parley processes speech data through various API services.
 No data is permanently stored on our servers.
 API calls are made directly from the client or through minimal server-side proxies to add authentication headers.

 User settings (like API keys) are stored in the browser's localStorage and remain on the user's device.

 ## Roadmap

 - Support for more languages and dialects
-- Enhanced medical terminology database
+- Phrasebook feature for commonly used expressions
+- Mobile app versions
 - Offline mode for limited connectivity situations
 - Customizable voice options
 - Integration with messaging platforms
-- Expanded analytics dashboard for communication patterns
+- Analytics dashboard for communication patterns
-- Voice customization for different scenarios

 ## License